-Configure the AWS CRT-based HTTP client - AWS SDK for Java 2.x
+Configure AWS CRT-based HTTP clients - AWS SDK for Java 2.x

 • DNS load balancing